tamilzh2018/kode-kloud-test/AWS/AWS.md

  or
  Your application backend needs to be accessed by a partner system that requires a fixed IP.
 Launch an EC2 instance with a security group allowing HTTP and SSH, associate an Elastic IP, and verify connectivity.
 What steps do you take and how do you test it?

+ Create an EC2 instance named datacenter-ec2 using any linux AMI like ubuntu, the Instance type must be t2.micro and associate an Elastic IP address with this instance, name it as datacenter-eip.

 **Q2: Expanding EC2 Instance Storage for Development Needs**

 > *Your development EC2 instance is running out of disk space.
 Expand the existing root volume from 8 GiB to 30 GiB without data loss.
 Describe the steps involved.*